 A power purchase agreement (PPA) is part of the OPEX business model offered by solar companies to promote consumers to buy solar.
 Many consumers don’t install solar because the setup cost is too high.
-PPA provides these consumers with an economic solution by eliminating setup and maintenance costs.
+PPA provides these consumers with an economical solution by eliminating setup and maintenance costs.

 What is PPA?
 How did it Emerge?